 Students are required to complete ALL clinical practical hours as scheduled.
-Missed clinical hours are only made up for approved mitigating circumstances.
+Missed clinical hours are only made up for approved mitigating circumstances2.
 Make-up hours must be completed under the supervision of nursing faculty and are scheduled based on the availability of the clinical site and nursing faculty.
 These may be scheduled during weekends, scheduled school breaks, and/or second or third shifts.
-There is never a guarantee that make-up will justify the absence.
-This does not excuse the absence, but the Instructor/Director of Clinical Operations/Director of Nursing can take the events into consideration as long as proper documentation can justify the need for the absences, to determine if make up will be allowed.
-Make up is never guaranteed, as absence is never excused.
+There is never a guarantee that make-up

-&lt;sup>1 Students absent from all classes for 14 consecutive calendar days\ including weekends and excluding breaks between mods or terms of 5 consecutive days or more, will be dismissed from school.
+1 Students absent from all classes for 14 consecutive calendar days including weekends and excluding breaks between mods or terms of 5 consecutive days or more, will be dismissed from school.
 Scheduled breaks less than 5 consecutive days must be counted in consecutive days absent.

-\Due to the elongated break between the Fall B and Winter A terms, students absent from all classes for 12 consecutive calendar days including weekends and excluding breaks, will be dismissed from school.
+^{}Due to the elongated break between the Fall B and Winter A terms, students absent from all classes for 12 consecutive calendar days including weekends and excluding breaks, will be dismissed from school.